sosafarasa/Sprint-Challenge-Authentication-1/README.md

 - Using React and React Router, create a `Sign Up`, `Sign In` and `Jokes` page.
 - Once you have the functionality down, you'll be able to style it up a bit and play around with the jokes etc.
+- Use **sessions and cookies** to reimplement the authentication on the server.